kawa-analytics/kawa-documentation/README.md

 accounts themselves through KAWA's Python API.

-KAWA will store the user's unique identifiers (must be the email address if people are making use of email activation), their first and last names, and their securly hashed passwords.
+KAWA will store the user's unique identifiers (must be the email address if people are making use of email activation), their first and last names, and their secure password hashes.

 #### b.
 Using external IDPs and SSO